BioinfoNet/OpenScienceKEHackathon/README.md

-# OpenScienceKEHackathon
+# OpenScienceKE Hackathon
-Planning for the OpenScienceKE Hackathon to be held on 30th and 31st August.
+Planning for the OpenScienceKE Hackathon to be held on 30th and 31st August at KENET Training room, JKML, UoN.

+## Introduction

+## How to participate

+## Suggest a project

+## License

+## Acknowledgements

+## The Team